yiisoft/di/README.md

 }
 ```

-To add service provider to the container you need pass either service provider class or configuration array
+To add service provider to the container you need to pass either service provider class or configuration array
 as an element of container constructor `$providers` parameter:

 ```php